NASA-IMPACT/nasa-apt-frontend/app/assets/scripts/components/slate/plugins/README.md

   label: string;
   // Toolbar tooltip. key is the shortcut string formatter according to OS.
   tip: (key: string) => string;
+  // Whether or not the button should be disabled.
+  isDisabled: (editor: Editor) => Boolean;
 }

 // The OnUse function is called whenever the plugin action is triggered either